Stuart Zender: Early life

-As Zender said, he never had good business acumen, so instead of investing that money in some way, he visited a music store and bought a Warwick Streamer bass guitar which cost nearly the whole amount given to him by his mother.
+Zender admitted that he never had good business acumen, so instead of investing his mother's parting cash gift in a traditional way, he visited a music store and bought a Warwick Streamer bass guitar, which cost nearly the whole amount given to him by his mother.
 Before picking up a Warwick, Zender played a Music Man Stingray bass guitar.
 Of his early bands, the most famous was the prank rock group Fabulous, a 1991 outfit chiefly made up of NME writers and photographers.
-He also said that in another interview, he played a drum with a circus group without animals at that time.

 Jamiroquai (1993–1998)

-When Zender got out of school, he auditioned for Jamiroquai in 1993 as the band's bassist, and he played on studio albums from Emergency on Planet Earth (1993) to Travelling Without Moving (1996).
+Zender met Jamiroquai's original drummer Nick van Gelder through his sister.
+He auditioned for the band in 1993 as the band's bassist, and he played on studio albums from Emergency on Planet Earth (1993) to Travelling Without Moving (1996).
 From there, Zender was asked to become an official Warwick basses endorser.
 He received a number of unique customised Streamer models.

 Zender left Jamiroquai in 1998 during the recording of their fourth album, Synkronized, primarily because of conflicts with the band leader Jay Kay.
-A spokesperson for the band said that Zender also expressed his desire to spend more time with his new wife Melanie Blatt, a member of UK girl group All Saints, and their new baby Lilyella.
+A spokesperson for the band said that Zender also expressed his desire to spend more time with his then-girlfriend Melanie Blatt and their new baby.

 1998–present

-After Jamiroquai, Zender had his own project with the British soul artist Don-E called AZUR, which signed a record deal with d'Angelo's label.
+After Jamiroquai, Zender had his own project with the British soul artist Don-E called AZUR, which signed a record deal with D'Angelo's label.
 However, the project was shelved and was then available on the Internet for a short time.
 He has also played bass guitar with other artists, including All Saints, Omar, Lauryn Hill, D'Angelo, Gorillaz, Samuel Purdey, Ms. Dynamite and Stevie Wonder.
-Zender and Melanie Blatt were together romantically for seven years.
-They have one daughter, named Lilyella.
-Some of Zender's most recent work was with the band Leroi.
-Zender explained they were signed to Geffen Records in Los Angeles but that the deal fell through after the heads of the company, Polly Anthony and Jordan Shurr, who signed them, were made redundant.

-Zender left Los Angeles in summer 2006 to become the musical director and bass guitar player for Mark Ronson.
+In summer 2006, Zender became the musical director and bass guitar player for Mark Ronson.
 The release of the album Version in 2007 proved to be a larger success than first expected.
 He has played bass guitar for Ronson at events such as BBC Radio 1's Big Weekend, Wireless Festival, Global Gathering, and Glastonbury, and festivals all over Europe, including Montreux Jazz Festival in Switzerland and North Sea Jazz Festival in Rotterdam.
 They were also special guests on Jay-Z's UK tour.

 Having left the Mark Ronson band in 2011, Zender started his own record label, White Buffalo Recordings, and formerly ran the music publishing company Made Youth Inc.

+Some of Zender's most recent work was with the band Leroi.
+Zender explained they were signed to Geffen Records in Los Angeles but that the deal fell through after the heads of the company, Polly Anthony and Jordan Shurr, who signed them, were made redundant.

+In March 2023, Zender released the song "Happy Feelings", featuring Omar and Ana Tijoux, on all major streaming platforms.

+In November 2024, Zender released the song "Run" (originally recorded in 2000) on all major streaming platforms under the alias LeRoi74.

+Artistry

+Zender has cited players such as Nathaniel Phillips, Stanley Clarke, Alphonso Johnson, Chuck Rainey, Larry Graham, Bootsy Collins, Verdine White, James Jamerson, Bernard Edwards, Paul Jackson, Hellmut Hattler as his influences.